AppleBoiy/cs203-c19-analysis/.github/README.md

 The project authors[^2] wish to emphasize that they do not assert ownership of the dataset.
 They[^2] hold no responsibility for any disputes or matters arising from its utilization.
-Users are strongly encouraged to adhere to the licensing terms of the dataset and provide appropriate attribution to the dataset creators[^3] when necessary.
+Users are strongly encouraged to adhere to the licensing terms of the dataset and provide appropriate attribution to the dataset creators[^4] when necessary.

-For comprehensive information about the [The COVID-19 US Counties Dataset][Dataset url], please visit the original source or provider via [Kaggle][Dataset url][^5].
+For comprehensive information about the [COVID-19 US Counties Dataset][Dataset url], please visit the original source or provider via [Kaggle][Dataset url][^5].

 ### Additional Resources